tayoky/tsh/readme.md

 # tsh
-tsh is the minimalist shell created by tatyoke for the stanix operating system
+tsh is the minimalist shell created by tayoky for the stanix operating system
 ## build
 just do
 ```sh